Trains from Venice

 Option 2, Venice to Copenhagen using the Innsbruck-Hamburg Nightjet sleeper train

-• Step 1, travel from Venice to Innsbruck by EuroCity train, leaving Venice Santa Lucia at 13:34 and arriving Innsbruck Hbf at 18:36.
+• Step 1, travel from Venice to Innsbruck by railjet, leaving Venice Santa Lucia at 11:35, arriving Innsbruck Hbf 16:36.

-This is a wonderful journey, over the causeway across the lagoon from Venice to the mainland, over to Verona and up the scenic Brenner Pass, see the Brenner Pass scenery video.
+This swish Austrian railjet train has a restaurant car, power sockets at all seats & free WiFi.
+In 1st & business class a steward takes restaurant orders and serves you at your seat.
+It's a wonderful journey, over the causeway across the lagoon from Venice to the mainland, over to Verona and up the scenic Brenner Pass, see the Brenner Pass scenery video.

 Fares start at €19.90 in 2nd class or €39.90 in 1st class.
 Fares vary like air fares, so book ahead.